tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 accessible also from other computers.
 In order to do so, the following parameters must be changed:

-- The BitTorrent Sync agent must bind his administrative interface to all adapters of the system or an adapter reachable from outside.
+- The BitTorrent Sync agent must bind its administrative interface to all adapters of the system or an adapter reachable from outside.
-- The BitTorrent Sync agent must bind his administrative interface to a well known port.
+- The BitTorrent Sync agent must bind its administrative interface to a well-known port.
 By default the port is the sum of 8999 and the uid of the user.
 - The credentials must be set to something known.

 The GUI can be launched in such a mode, by specifying the following parameters: